Department of Political Science

 Honors Program

 The Department of Political Science participates in the Dixie and Peter Mahurin Honors College.
 Department honors courses allow students of exceptional academic abilities to investigate political phenomena and concepts in a more in-depth manner and to discuss contemporary political issues in small group settings.
 Honors courses encourage the development of critical thinking skills and analytical writing.
 Students also have an opportunity to assist faculty with research, present papers at regional and national conferences and/or engage in self-designed research projects.
-Political Science majors/minors and International Affairs majors in the Mahurin Honors College can complete their honors thesis in consultation with an advisor.
+Majors in the Mahurin Honors College can complete their honors thesis in consultation with an advisor.
 For further information on honors courses and opportunities, contact Professor Scott Lasley, Department of Political Science.

 Faculty